 13.2 Hot and Cold Applications: The Role of the HCA

-Heat and cold applications promote offer comfort by reducing tissue swelling and promote healing and are ordered to relieve pain, fight local infection, swelling, or inflammation, control bleeding, and reduce body temperature (Acello & Hegner, 2021).
-Regulated healthcare professionals (nurses, physiotherapists, physicians) use heat and cold applications to reduce tissue swelling and promote healing and comfort for injuries and post-operations.
-Even though heat and cold are effective interventions, there are risks associated with these.
-Therefore, hot and cold applications should only be used if part of the client’s care plan and only for a specific length of time.
-Some facilities allow only professional personnel to apply heat and cold, so be sure to follow the agency policies.
-HCAs should only apply if the task has delegated to them by the RN.
+Heat and cold applications offer comfort by reducing tissue swelling and promote healing.
+They are ordered to relieve pain, fight local infection, reduce swelling or inflammation, control bleeding, and reduce body temperature (Acello & Hegner, 2021).
+Regulated health care professionals (nurses, physiotherapists, and physicians) use heat and cold applications to reduce tissue swelling and promote healing and comfort for injuries and post-operations.
+Even though heat and cold are effective interventions, there are associated risks.
+Therefore, hot and cold applications should only be used if it is part of the client’s care plan if the task has been assigned to you by the nurse, and they should only be used for a specific length of time.
+Some facilities allow only regulated health professionals (i.e., nurses) to apply heat and cold, so be sure to follow the agency policies.

 Hot and Cold Effects